In

 Share with friends

-Catherine Gaither is a professional bioarchaeologist.
+Catherine Gaither is a professional photographer and bioarchaeologist.
 She has traveled the world photographing archaeological sites and artifacts, and studying human physical remains.
 She has written numerous professional publications.
 She continues to work as a forensic consultant and author.

 Responses